codefresh-contrib/call-child-pipeline-sample-app/README.md

 # Example for using the codefresh-run plugin to call other pipelines

-This is an example application for the Codefresh CI/CD platform that contains a parent pipeline that call two other pipelines (QA or production deployment) according to the branch name.
+This is an example application for the Codefresh CI/CD platform that contains a parent pipeline that calls two other pipelines (QA or production deployment) according to the branch name.

 To call another pipeline the [codefresh-run plugin](https://codefresh.io/steps/step/codefresh-run) is used.